castaf/kotti_panels/docs/index.rst

     rendering.
 Slots can either be defined on your ``main_template`` or in an arbitrary view template.

+    Global Slot
+        A slot defined in the master template.
+Panels assigned to one of these slots are displayed in every view that uses the master template.

+    Local Slot
+        A slot defined in a view template.
+Panels assigned to one of these slots are only displayed when the respective view is displayed.

 Panel to slot assignment
     Panels can be locally assigned to slots for every node in your resource tree.
 Assignments can optionally be inherted to the node's children.